HaleemahK/Bank_Statement_Analysis/README.md

 -------

 ## Visuals
--**Total Inflow and Total Outflow (Pie Chart):** It represents the distribution of Inflow and Outflow of cash in percentage making it easy to identify.
+- **Total Inflow and Total Outflow (Pie Chart):** It represents the distribution of Inflow and Outflow of cash in percentage making it easy to identify.
--**Debit by Day of the week (Column Chart):** It represents the amount debited for each weekday.
+- **Debit by Day of the week (Column Chart):** It represents the amount debited for each weekday.
--**Credit by Day of the week (Column Chart):** It represents the amount credited for each day of the week.
+- **Credit by Day of the week (Column Chart):** It represents the amount credited for each day of the week.
--**Debit by Payment type (Column Chart):** It represent the type of payment in which money is debited for.
+- **Debit by Payment type (Column Chart):** It represent the type of payment in which money is debited for.
--**Debit and Credit by day (Line Chart):** It represent the credit and debit for the duration of the month in days.
+- **Debit and Credit by day (Line Chart):** It represent the credit and debit for the duration of the month in days.

 ## Slicers: Transaction date and Day of the week.